EB5AGV's '92 Yamaha FJ1200 Page

 FJ1200

 This page deals with my '92 Yamaha FJ1200.
-A very nice bike!
+A very nice bike that I bought on March 2000 and is my pride and joy.

 These are the Krauser K2 panniers that I will add to my bike to make it more 'touring friendly' (the pictures are from the bike which had them previously installed)